 Flying to Westman Islands is a quicker option where you catch a flight from Reykjavík and land in the Westman Islands in only about 25 minutes!

 Whichever way you choose, once you have arrived in the Westman Islands you will need to book a Rib Safari tour or a boat ride around the island.
 There is no way of seeing the Elephant Rock walking around the island.
 You must go by boat.
-Still, the sight is well worth the effort!
+Or you can catch a glimpse of Elephant Rock during our Vestmannaeyjar Island, Volcanoes and Puffins Tour including many more amazing sights and puffin watching!

 Guesthouses, B&B and Apartments